 Click a letter below to learn about common terms used in the title industry.
 If you don't see what you need, don't hesitate to contact us.

-• Abstract
+Abstract

 A brief history of the transfer of a piece of land or property, including all claims that could be made against it.

-Back to Top
+Back to TopChain of Title

 A Closing Disclosure, or CD, is a five-page form that provides final details about the mortgage loan you have selected.
 It includes the loan terms, your projected monthly payments, and how much you will pay in fees and other costs (closing costs) to get your mortgage.
 In addition, the CD will reflect the purchase price of the property, any prior deposits made and all closing costs associated with the transaction.
+Lenders are responsible for preparing and delivering the buyer’s CD at least three business days before the closing.
+This three-day window allows you time to compare your final terms and costs to those estimated in the Loan Estimate that you previously received from the lender.

 Closing Day